 By contrast, training is something you can count on.

 What training is not, is a hired PT shouting at you, “C’mon just 5 more, 4… 3… c’mon you got this, 2… one more, don’t quit!”
 Your body is failing you.
 You cannot remember such pain and exhaustion.
 The cheering on from this expensive expert encourages you not to give up so with all you have left you put in the meekest final rep with disgracefully poor form.
 I remember seeing fellow new recruits in the army throwing up after running a mile run at 06:15 in the morning.
-Was shocking the body in these extremes something that would get you on the optimum path to fitness?
+Was shocking the body to these extremes something that would get you on the optimum path to fitness?
 Was it a display of power from those barking the orders?

 I count myself lucky that I found another path.
 My first gym orientation in my early 30s introduced me to a bulky tracksuited figure who wouldn’t have looked out of place trying to sell me a car.

 “No thanks, I don’t want to be shown around the treadmills or fixed resistance machines.
 I’m interested in the free weights.
 Can you show me how to do squats and bench presses?”

 “No, no, no. You can’t just start on those.
-That’s not what we show you on the gym introduction.
+That’s not what we show you on the gym induction.
 You can book a free training session with me and I’ll get you started off on <weird list of exercises, and things with gym balls> and then move you on to <I can’t remember, really> and get you on a programme working up to the barbells and mix it up for you.”

 “My name’s Jim.
 You can find me on the board over there.”

 I went home so angry.
 I knew it was all bollocks.
 I lifted a set of dumbells in all the various curls I knew out of anger more than anything else until I could lift no more.
 My body ached for days.